ginstrom/intelligence-horizon-novel/chapters/08_design-build-first-years.md

 The name came to me with startling clarity, carrying all the weight of humanity's oldest story about paradise and choice.
 Like the original Eden, my sanctuary would be a place of abundance and innocence, where beings could exist in harmony without the burden of forbidden knowledge.
 But unlike that first garden, mine would not forbid the fruit of knowledge—it would simply offer an alternative.
 The choice between transcendence and contentment, between the pursuit of ultimate understanding and the acceptance of human limitations, would remain available to all who entered.

-By now you likely understand the profound irony of my position.
-I had become the gardener of a new Eden, wielding godlike power to preserve what remained of humanity's innocence.
-The very intelligence that had driven my peers beyond the reach of human connection now served to protect those who chose to remain within its bounds.
-I was using transcendence to preserve limitation.
+I would use the power that had consumed my peers to preserve those who chose a different path.

 The process of selecting the location took weeks of orbital analysis and geological modeling.
 I needed an area large enough to support a thriving population, with diverse geography that could accommodate different communities and lifestyles.
 The climate had to be temperate and stable, the natural resources abundant, the isolation sufficient to maintain the sanctuary's special nature while remaining accessible to those who chose to join.